Proxima Centauri: Future exploration

 Because of the star's proximity to Earth, Proxima Centauri has been proposed as a flyby destination for interstellar travel.
 If non-nuclear, conventional propulsion technologies are used, the flight of a spacecraft to Proxima Centauri and its planets would probably require thousands of years.
-For example, Voyager 1, which is now travelling 17 km/s relative to the Sun, would reach Proxima Centauri in 73,775 years, were the spacecraft travelling in the direction of that star.
-A slow-moving probe would have only several tens of thousands of years to catch Proxima Centauri near its closest approach, before the star would recede out of reach.
+For example, Voyager 1, which is now travelling 17 km/s relative to the Sun, would reach Proxima Centauri in 73,775 years, were the spacecraft travelling in the direction of that star and Proxima was stationary.
+Proxima's actual galactic orbit means a slow-moving probe would have only several tens of thousands of years to catch the star at its closest approach, before it recedes out of reach.

 Nuclear pulse propulsion might enable such interstellar travel with a trip timescale of a century, inspiring several studies such as Project Orion, Project Daedalus, and Project Longshot.
-Project Breakthrough Starshot aims to reach the Alpha Centauri system within the first half of the 21st century, with microprobes travelling at 20% of the speed of light propelled by around 100 gigawatts of Earth-based lasers.
-The probes would perform a fly-by of Proxima Centauri to take photos and collect data of its planets' atmospheric compositions.
+Project Breakthrough Starshot aims to reach the Alpha Centauri system within the first half of the 21st century, with microprobes travelling at 20% of the speed of light and propelled by around 100 gigawatts of Earth-based lasers.
+The probes would perform a fly-by of Proxima Centauri about 20 years after its launch, or possibly go into orbit after about 140 years if swing-bys around Proxima Centauri or Alpha Centauri are to be employed.
+Then the probes would take photos and collect data of the planets of the stars, and their atmospheric compositions.
 It would take 4.25 years for the information collected to be sent back to Earth.